paulbayer/Inventory_Scripts/README.md

 Less used common parameters:
 ------------------
   - --exact: It's possible that some fragments will exist both as a stackname, as well as part of other stacknames (think "xxx" and "xxx-global").
 In these cases, you can use the "--exact" parameter, and it will only use the string you've entered. *Note that this means you must enter the entire string, and not just a fragment anymore.*
-  - --skipprofile: Cometimes you want to specify a fragment of a profile, and you want 5 of the 6 profiles that fragment shows up in, but not the 6th.
+  - --skipprofile: Sometimes you want to specify a fragment of a profile, and you want 5 of the 6 profiles that fragment shows up in, but not the 6th.
 You can use this parameter to exclude that 6th profile (space delimited).
   - --skipaccount: Sometimes you want to exclude the production accounts from any script you're running.
 You can use this parameter to exclude a list of accounts (space delimited).
   - +delete: I've tried to make it difficult to **accidentally** delete any resources, so that's why it's a "+" instead of a "-".